Neilerino/TablePlus-Explain-Visualizer/README.md

 ### Visualization appears blank

-- Check the browser console in TablePlus (if accessible)
-- Ensure the query actually executed successfully
+- Ensure the query actually executed successfully (Query should appear with EXPLAIN ANALYZE ... in the TablePlus Query console).
-- Try a simpler query first to test

-### Estimation warnings everywhere

-- Run `ANALYZE` on your tables to update statistics
-- Some warnings are expected for small tables or complex queries
-- Focus on warnings on expensive nodes

 ## Contributing